XGDavid/XGTShowPlayerHP/README.md

 This is a PocketMine Plugin.
-It shows the health of the opponent hit with a projectile.
+It shows the health of the opponent.

 You have two options:
 1. show your opponent's health in numbers